 - Bachelor’s degree in Education, Social Work, Human Services, Gerontology, Nursing, Public Health, or related field

-- 2 years of experience in managing volunteers
+- 2 years’ experience managing volunteers and program implementation

 - Ability and willingness to work evenings and weekends as required for the job